Guide to Campus Housing

 Sonoma State University now offers 24/7 self-service card access.
 The Residential Card Kiosk allows you to activate your Seawolf Card at the beginning of the semster and issue a temporary card for when you are locked out.
-Three Residential Card Kiosk machines are conveniently located throughout the Residential Community: (1) Zinfandel Housing Lobby; (2) Cellars, next to Ameci's; and (3) Beaujoalis Meeting Room, east wall facing swimming pool.
+Three Residential Card Kiosk machines are conveniently located throughout the Residential Community: (1) Zinfandel Lobby Breezeway, near the pool; (2) Cellars, next to Ameci's; and (3) Beaujoalis Meeting Room, east wall facing swimming pool.

 Resident Paid Utilities

 As part of your License Agreement, the utility costs are included in the yearly rate.
 The University either contracts with vendors or provides the service in-house.
-This eliminates the hassle of signing up and depositing funds with the various Utility companies.
-When you move in you can expect that your power is on, your television will get reception, the local phone service is operable, and that you will have an active jack for quick internet access.
+This eliminates the hassle of signing up and depositing funds with the various utility companies.
+When you move in you can expect that your power is on, your television will get reception, and that you will have an active jack for quick internet access.

 Comcast provides the University with basic commercial cable television service via coaxial jacks in each bedroom and living room.
 You will need to supply your own cable to connect your television to the jack.
 In addition to the regional and local television stations, programming includes basic and expanded basic such as, ESPN, ESPN2, CNN, MTV, TLC, Cartoon Network, Comedy Central, E! and many others.
 Unfortunately, we are unable to provide premium channels, On Demand, Pay-Per-View, HDTV, or DVR services due to limitations of cabling infrastructue.

 In order to keep SSU a safe computing environment, students are required to have antivirus software on their personal computer when connecting to our network.
 While the specific choice of software is ultimately up to the student, below is a sample list of free and paid antivirus options.
 It is highly recommended that you remove any existing antivirus software on your computer before installing new antivirus software.